wrkstrm/common-shell/SPEC.md

     When you need direct access to kinds, use `RunnerControllerFactory`.
 - Migration:
   - Use `Executable.name(_:)` / `Executable.path(_:)` for identity.
-  - Construct `CommandInvocation(executable: Executable, args: ...)` and let runners resolve.
+  - Construct `CommandSpec(executable: Executable, args: ...)` and let runners resolve.

 ### Wrappers and PATH resolution